IVETA Constitution and bylaws endorsed by IVETA members Annual Business Meeting 22 August 2016

 9.3 The Executive Committee will hold meetings as required to conduct the business of the Association and such meetings may be held face to face, by teleconference or other electronic means.

 Article 10: Publications

 Association publications shall promote the cause of international vocational education and training and meet the IVETA publication requirements developed by the Executive Committee.

 Article 11: Committees

 The President shall appoint committees as the need arises, including a nominating committee to oversee nominations for Association officers, and shall designate an Association member to be responsible for the functioning of a special committee.
 Special Committees will have start and end dates and can be renewed by the current President.

-Amendments to the Constitution may be made by a two-thirds vote of Association members present at the Association's annual business meeting and will become effective immediately upon a majority vote.
-Such amendments must be submitted to the membership at least sixty days before the Association's annual business meeting.
-The Executive Committee must therefore receive amendments to the Constitution from Association members at least ninety-five days before the Association's annual business meeting.
+Amendments to the Constitution and bylaws may be made by a two-thirds vote of Association members present at the Association's annual business meeting and will become effective immediately upon a majority vote.
+Such amendments must be submitted to the membership at least 60 days before the Association's annual business meeting.
+The Executive Committee must receive amendments to the Constitution and bylaws from Association members at least 95 days before the Association's annual business meeting.

-In the event that the Association is dissolved, all assets remaining after the payment of outstanding debts and obligations shall be transferred to the Association for Career and Technical Education (ACTE, formerly AVA, the American Vocational Association ) Division of New and Related Services.
+In the event that the Association is dissolved, all assets remaining after the payment of outstanding debts and obligations shall be transferred to the Association for Career and Technical Education.

 Adopted December 1995